xaur/decred-news/journal-template.md

 ![{alt text}](../img/{file.jpg} "{hover tooltip text}")

+_Image: {caption: "$title by $author. $optional-description" for artwork, or just description for photos}_

 {introduction, major news of the month ordered by impact}

 ## Development

-{add below overview of activity for each project. add any other project that warranets a paragraph, drop projects without notable updates. for each project the order of reporting is: changes released > merged to master > started work > discussions and future plans}
+{add below overview of activity for each project. add any other project that warrants a paragraph, drop projects without notable updates. for each project the order of reporting is: changes released > merged to master > started work > discussions and future plans}

 [dcrd](https://github.com/decred/dcrd): {}